Morse Contest Trainer Version 3

 - Correct an error in the callsigns exchanged in ARRL SS - thanks to Dick K7RB for the report.

-- Looking for user feedback about modifications and improvements - email me!
+- I am always looking for user feedback, suggested modifications and improvements - email me with yours!